hackerevents/hackerevents/README.md

 #### Open to contribution

 Feel free to add your events to the website.
-For that you just have to add a file in the folder corresponding to the event country.
+For that you just have to add a file in the folder corresponding to the event country and open a PR accordingly.

 The file format is pretty simple, see an example: